EnigmaCurry/d.rymcg.tech/README.md

 ### Setup DNS for your domain and Docker server

-You will need to bring your own internet domain name and DNS service.
+You need to bring your own internet domain name and DNS service.
 You will need to create DNS type `A` (or `AAAA`) records pointing to your docker server.
 Finding the instructions for creating these `A` records is left up to the user, since DNS platforms vary greatly, but see [DIGITALOCEAN.md](DIGITALOCEAN.md) for an example.